Brunno815/C2PAx/README.md

 ## Project Description

 This repository contains **C2PAx**, a technique to approximate constant comparators based on previous standalone synthesis of comparators for every possible constant value, focusing on VLSI implementations of tree-based models.
+More details on the method are provided in [1].

 This proposal was implemented considering Decision Trees (DTs) and Random Forests (RFs) ML models, to verify the impacts of the proposal.
 It can be applied to any other ML model that uses constant comparators (XGBoost, for instance), or any other accelerator that uses comparators with explicit constants.

 First, the software generates RTL descriptions of the DT/RF to be approximated, using a tree-to-Verilog translator, which uses the Scikit-Learn (SK) tree structures as input.
-This translator was first proposed in [1].
+This translator was first proposed in [2].
 The descriptions are generated with constant comparators, and all the comparators of the tree model are instantiated in the RTL.

 The baseline RTL descriptions are approximated using our C2PAx proposal.
 The idea is that tree-based models contain several comparators, which can be described with explicit constants in one of their operators (these constants are defined in the training stage).
 The synthesis tool implements a specific circuit for each constant being compared.
 By synthesizing comparisons with every possible constant (for example, in a 10-bit comparison, there are 1024 possible values for the constant in the other input), we can have a list of pre-synthesized comparators with area results associated to each constant.
 Then, whenever we train a DT/RF model to generate a RTL description, we can adjust the constants of its comparisons so that we reduce the area (and energy) of the comparators, based on the pre-synthesized list of standalone comparators.
 This adjustment is performed based on an approximation range m, which denotes how far from the original constant the algorithm can look for another constant with a smaller associated area.

-We also implement another method for approximation denoted as DC [2], which applies Don't Care signals to the Least Significant Bits (LSBs) of the comparators, so that we can compare our results with a baseline model.
+We also implement another method for approximation denoted as DC [3], which applies Don't Care signals to the Least Significant Bits (LSBs) of the comparators, so that we can compare our results with a baseline model.

 There RTL files can then be synthesized and simulated to obtain power, area, timing, and accuracy results.